FreeRTOS/FreeRTOS/FreeRTOS/Test/CMock/smp/README.md

-# FreeRTOS Kernel SMP Unit Tests
+# FreeRTOS Kernel SMP Unit Test

-FreeRTOS Kernel SMP Unit Tests verifies the SMP scheduler logic in tasks.c which is enclosed by `configNUMBER_OF_CORES > 1 `.
+FreeRTOS Kernel SMP unit test verifies the SMP scheduler logic in tasks.c which is enclosed by `configNUMBER_OF_CORES > 1`.
 The common scheduler logic for single core and SMP is still verified in FreeRTOS/FreeRTOS/Test/CMock/tasks.

 ## Folder structure and test group naming
-FreeRTOS SMP unit tests has the following folder structure:
+FreeRTOS SMP unit test has the following folder structure:
 ```
 ./FreeRTOS/FreeRTOS/Test/CMock/smp
 ├── Makefile